yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/security/enable-encryption-in-transit/add-certificate-ca.md

 ### Add the CA certificate to YugabyteDB Anywhere

-Add a CA-signed certificate in YugabyteDB Anywhere, as follows:
+Add a CA-signed certificate to YugabyteDB Anywhere as follows:

 1. Navigate to **Configs > Security > Encryption in Transit**.